Sophie Jones (film)

 Sophie Jones is a 2020 American drama film directed, co-written, and produced by Jessie Barr.
 The film is executive produced by Nicole Holofcener and stars Jessica Barr as a 16-year-old navigating grief, girlhood, and growing up in Portland, Oregon.
 It also stars Skyler Verity, Claire Manning, Charlie Jackson, and Dave Roberts.
 The film premiered at the 2020 Deauville Film Festival and had a limited release on March 2, 2021, by Oscilloscope Laboratories.
 It won Best Feature Film (NEXT Section) at the Americana Film Festival 2022 in Barcelona, Spain.
-It is currently streaming on Showtime Networks.
 The original motion picture soundtrack was released on April 1, 2022, by Gardener Recordings, featuring an original score by Grammy-nominated composer Nate Heller.

 Plot

 Stunned by the untimely death of her mother and struggling with the myriad challenges of teendom, Sophie tries everything she can to feel something again, while holding herself together.